 A birth date that provided a license to produce wooden off cuts for burning if ever there was one.

 Prior to this impromptu change of employment a wood lathe was purchased initially to make wheels for wooden toys.
 The Bidex lathe, saw occasional use until 2008.

-I prefer to work with timber from native grown trees, the majority of which are chain sawn in the fields, hand sawn into blanks, the end grain sealed and then air dried before use.
+Keith prefers to work with timber from native grown trees, the majority of which are chain sawn in the fields, hand sawn into blanks, the end grain sealed and then air dried before use.
 Timber is selected carefully for its grain and unusual markings.
 The turnings are both utilitarian and artistic, occasionally combined.
 By turning, this felled timber is saved from becoming firewood and can provide eternal use or pleasure.

 Keith is a member of the Association of Woodturners of Great Britain, The Gloucestershire Association of Woodturners, The Forest of Dean Woodturners, The Heart Of England Woodturners and an AWGB approved tutor.